federicasanti/WEB-scraping-and-APIs/README.md

   Python code:

-- Finding Weather infos for the next 5 days:
+- Finding weather infos for the next 5 days:

   Python code for 'Berlin':